Vicky Jenson: Biography and early work

-Directing career
+DreamWorks

-Having worked on The Road to El Dorado (2000) for DreamWorks, the studio initially hired Jenson to work on Shrek as a story artist, with the directors to be Andrew Adamson (also a first-time director) and the late Kelly Asbury, who had joined in 1997 to co-direct the film.
+In 2000, Jenson began working for DreamWorks as a production designer and story artist for The Road to El Dorado.
+After working on the film, the studio initially hired Jenson to work on Shrek as a story artist, with the directors to be Andrew Adamson (also a first-time director) and the late Kelly Asbury, who had joined in 1997 to co-direct the film.
 However, Asbury left a year later for work on the 2002 film Spirit: Stallion of the Cimarron, and Jenson was selected by producer Jeffrey Katzenberg to be the new director of the film.
 Jenson recalled her experience being brought into Shrek, and eventually tapped to direct, as follows:

 Jenson described the directing process as one in which "we didn't try to figure out how to make adolescents laugh.
 You have to use yourself as the best judge and use your own instincts.
 We figured if we laughed at it, chances are good someone else would too".
 According to Adamson, the co-directors mutually decided to split the work in half, so the crew could at least know whom to go to with specific questions about the film's sequences: "We both ended up doing a lot of everything", "We're both kinda control freaks, and we both wanted to do everything."
-Following the success of Shrek, Jenson went on to co-direct Shark Tale with Bibo Bergeron and Rob Letterman.
+Following the success of Shrek, Jenson went on to co-direct Shark Tale with Eric "Bibo" Bergeron and Rob Letterman.
 In 2003, while working on Shark Tale, Jenson received the first annual Kiera Chaplin Limelight award given at the Women's Image Network Awards.